 The concept of 'biogeographical populations' was elaborated in some detail by Atkinson-Willes et al. (1982), and the following account is based largely on these authors.
 In its simplest form, a population comprises a discrete unit with a clearly defined 'flyway' linking the breeding and moulting grounds to the terminal winter quarters.
-In some cases, the unit will comprise the entire population of a species, as in Red-breasted Goose Branta ruficollis, Greenland White-fronted Goose Anser albifrons flavirostris, or the separate populations of Red Knot Calidris canutus.
+In some cases, the unit will comprise the entire population of a species, as in Red-breasted Goose Branta ruficollis, or the entire population of a sub-species, as in Greenland White-fronted Goose Anser albifrons flavirostris, or the six separate populations of Red Knot Calidris canutus (canutus, rogersi, piersmai, roselaari, islandica and rufa).
 But note that in North America, the term 'flyway' is used in a rather different manner to refer to an administrative unit for the management of waterfowl populations, and is identical for virtually all duck species.